Batman and Harley Quinn: Plot

-Ivy is kissing Goldblum every 6 hours so she can use her mind-controlling pheromones to keep him under control.
-The criminal duo complain about negative environmental impacts of humans, and Floronic says once their virus is activated every person on the planet "will have a vested interest in going green".
+Ivy is kissing Goldblum every six hours to control him with her pheromones.
+The criminal duo complain about humanity's negative environmental impact and Floronic Man says once their virus is activated every person on the planet "will have a vested interest in going green".

-Nightwing and Harley are tickling each other – until Batman walks in on them – with the result being that Harley decides to help.
-Batman has concluded the criminal duo are using Goldblum to replicate the process (that turned Holland into Swamp Thing), but a virus version that will turn everyone into animal-plant hybrids.
+Nightwing and Harley are tickling each other until Batman walks in on them with the result being that Harley decides to help.
+Batman has concluded the criminal duo are using Goldblum to replicate the process that turned Holland into Swamp Thing, but a virus version that will turn everyone into plant hybrids.

-Harley leads them to a popular hangout for henchmen, where she gets the location of Ivy from one of her old minions named Shrubby as Min and Max do a cover of Hamilton, Joe Frank & Reynolds' "Don't Pull Your Love".
-The trio head to Blüdhaven, where Ivy is saddened to see her friend helping Batman.
-Woodrue fatally wounds Dr. Goldblum to keep him quiet before he and Ivy escape as their lab catches fire.
-However, the dying Dr. Goldblum reveals that the duo is heading to Wainwright Swamp in Louisiana, where the correct swamp chemicals are.
+Harley leads them to a popular hangout for henchmen.
+She gets the location of Ivy from her old minions Shrubby after having to perform Blondie's "Hanging on the Telephone".
+Then they had to fight their way past the henchmen on their way out.

+The trio head to Blüdhaven where Ivy is saddened to see her friend helping Batman.
+Woodrue fatally wounds Goldblum to keep him quiet before he and Ivy escape as their lab catches fire.
+However, the dying Goldblum reveals that the duo is heading to Wainwright Swamp in Louisiana where the correct chemicals are.

-Contacting A.R.G.U.S., Batman, Nightwing and Harley head after them to convince Ivy to stop her mad plans, realizing that even the slightest miscalculation could result in the extinction of all life on Earth.
-Harley resorts to crying to convince Ivy, who is finally swayed by their relationship.
+Contacting A.R.G.U.S., Batman, Nightwing, and Harley head after them to convince Ivy to stop her mad plans since they have the potential to kill all life on Earth.
+Harley resorts to crying to convince Ivy who is finally swayed by their relationship.
 Swamp Thing appears, informing Woodrue that he would threaten the Green with his concoction.
 However, he will not interfere.
 Batman and Nightwing wonder how to stop Woodrue until Harley points out he is a plant and asks if they have a match.
-Grateful, they both give her a kiss on the cheek and Batman just sets Woodrue on fire.
+Grateful, they both kiss her on the cheek and Batman sets Woodrue on fire.

-In a post-credits scene, Harleen Quinzel now has a reality television game show, "Ask Dr. Quinzel", where she makes contestants run an elaborate obstacle course to win a year of therapy from a professional, in a scathing indictment of the American insurance system.
+In a post-credits scene, Harleen Quinzel now has a reality television game show called "Ask Dr. Quinzel" where contestants run an elaborate obstacle course to win a year of professional therapy.